Jump To Section

 This notorious tick species represents serious health risks in New Jersey and most of the United States.
 Lone star ticks are aggressive biters and aren’t picky about what blood to steal.
 They greedily bite and feed from their unwilling hosts during each life stage.

-Another serious threat is Rocky Mountain Spotted Fever, which can cause lethal organ and vascular inflammation.
-Lone Stars also carry Heartland disease with flu-like symptoms and even death in severe cases.
-If there’s any good news, this species usually doesn’t carry Lyme Disease.
+Another serious threat carried by lone stars is Rocky Mountain Spotted Fever, which can cause lethal organ and vascular inflammation.
+Lone stars also carry Heartland disease with flu-like symptoms and even death in severe cases.
+If there’s any good news about them, this species usually doesn’t carry Lyme Disease.

-If you have a pet puppy, chances are you’ve encountered this pesky parasite.
-Brown Dog ticks prefer to attach to canines and can live all seasons indoors.
+If you have a pet pupper, chances are you’ve encountered this pesky parasite.
+Brown dog ticks prefer to attach to canines and can live all seasons indoors.
 They’re a health hazard to your pets and potentially to you and your family.

 These familiar ticks have an elongated oval body, and both genders are dark brown.
 Since the females feed on blood more than the males, they are often slightly bigger.
 You’ll also see the lighter tan-colored shield markings behind their head.